openUC2/openUC2.github.io/docs/01_Toolboxes/10_DiscoveryLightsheet/01_light_sheet_microscope.md

   Once paired, you can control the motorized stage using the analog sticks and switch the LED-matrix on/off using the buttons:

   - **Move the Z-stage**: Use the **left analog stick** to move the stage up and down (adjust focus).
-  - **Control the LEDs**: Use the **controller buttons** to turn the LED-matrix on/off and cycle through different illumination patterns.
+  - **Control the LED**: Use the **controller buttons** to turn the LED-matrix on/off and cycle through different illumination patterns.